Modern slavery statement

 ClearBank operates a zero-tolerance approach to any form of modern slavery and human trafficking, within our own operations and our supply chains.
 As a part of this, ClearBank provides this statement, in accordance with the UK Modern Slavery Act 2015 (‘The Act’), and any local equivalent regulations, to outline the steps that we take to ensure modern slavery and human rights violations do not take place in any part of our business or the businesses of suppliers that we deal with.

-Modern slavery encompasses slavery, servitude, human trafficking and forced labour and is a crime and a violation of fundamental human rights.
+Modern slavery encompasses slavery, servitude, human trafficking, child labour and forced labour and is a crime and a violation of fundamental human rights.
 It deprives someone’s liberty to exploit them for personal or commercial gain.
 It’s a real problem for millions of people around the world, who are being exploited in various forms of slavery.
 Every company is at risk of being involved in this crime through its own operations and supply chain.

-ClearBank offers Financial Institutions (“FIs” such as banks, credit unions, building societies, payment institutions and electronic money institutions) real-time indirect access to payment schemes and deposit account solutions via a single API, delivered on a cloud-native platform.
+ClearBank offers Financial Institutions (“FIs” such as banks, credit unions, building societies, payment institutions and electronic money institutions) real time indirect access to payment schemes and deposit account solutions via a single API, delivered on a cloud native platform.
 ClearBank’s Embedded Banking proposition is a truly unique proposition which builds upon the standard clearing proposition set to enable FI customers to offer richer banking propositions by leveraging ClearBank’s business model.

-Our policies
+Organisational policies

 ClearBank is committed to a workplace culture that reflects our values of diversity, fairness, compassion, and non-discrimination.
-Our staff is recruited legally in all our local entities, and we comply with all relevant immigration and right-to-work requirements (e.g. the United Kingdom’s Immigration Act 1998 and the Dutch Responsible and Sustainable Act).
+Our staff is recruited legally in all our local entities, and we comply with all relevant immigration and right-to-work requirements (e.g. the United Kingdom’s Immigration Act 1998 and Dutch Responsible and Sustainable Act).
 Our end-to-end recruitment process at ClearBank is objective, impartial, transparent, and consistent for all candidates.

 ClearBank also has an established Speak Up (Whistleblowing) Policy, which encourages all staff to disclose concerns of known or suspected wrongdoing.